bloominstituteoftechnology/node-db2-guided-solution/README.md

 6. Confirm that the API is working again.

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**

-## Introduce Migrations

-When creating and updating a schema we have a number of concerns to address:

-- Each developers' local schema should be the same
-- The development schema should be up to date with the production schema
-- If the production schema needs to be changed, this must not corrupt any existing production data.

-Migrations are a standard process for managing a database schema with respect to these issue.

 **Take a break if it's a good time**